15 Different Types of Lemon Trees (With Pictures)

 Also known as the Rough lemon tree, this hardy lemon tree is commonly used as a rootstock for more popular lemon cultivars.
 A Bush lemon tree takes the form of a small tree or large shrub that produces dense evergreen foliage.
-Therefore, it doesn’t necessarily mean any shrub producing the lemon fruit.

 Related Read: 15 Types of Pear Trees.
 What You Need To Know!

-Understanding the lemon tree varieties at your disposal will help you fully master the growth conditions required and find the variety that best suits your needs.
+Understanding the lemon tree varieties at your disposal will help you thoroughly master the growth conditions required and find the variety that best suits your needs.
 With a lemon tree by your side, you will never run out of flavorful lemon-based cuisines and beverages.
 Good luck finding the best tree!